algosup/2023-2024-project-3-virtual-processor-team-4/documents/QA/test_plan.md

 The testing part of a project is one of the most important ones.
 If the quality isn't assured, then the product would not work as intended, this is why this part is such an important one.

 We would thank all the members of the team who worked on this project.
-We would thank the other quality assurance that we work with, our product would have been less good without their help.
+We would thank the other quality assurances that we work with, our product would have been less good without their help.

 <!-- TODO -->